Annex C (informative) Compatibility [diff]

 Change: Whether __STDC__ is defined and if so, what its value is, are implementation-defined.

-Rationale: C++ is not identical to ISO C.
+Rationale: C++ is not identical to C.

 Mandating that __STDC__ be defined would require that translators make an incorrect claim.